lineality/Online_Voting_Using_One_Time_Pads/README.md

 - Could some form of white-listing alleviate ddos attack surface?

+## documentation and process standards for decision making
+- using data
+- a record of how the decision was made
+-

 ## Election Data & RAG:
 - from 1900's statistical analysis to 2000's Data Science
 connecting Jan with open frameworks for